arietal/YATL/README.md

 YATL
 ====

-Yet Another Template Library

-1. YATL a.k.a.
+YATL a.k.a.
 Yet Another Template Library, is a (not yet) comprehensive template library with the following goals in mind:

-2. Provide a data-centric approach to programming.
+1. Provide a data-centric approach to programming.
 Separate the constant data from the functionality by letting the compiler take care of transforming the data to an efficiently usable form

-3. Run-time Performance
+2. Run-time Performance

-4. Ease of use
+3. Ease of use

 Some of the features provided by YATL: